dsshiu/observe_dashan/constitution.md

 **The population model, not the elite model.** The elite model — do things once, never redo, reach best quality without iteration — does not scale.
 The simple question of "what's still not good enough" is hard for an elite.
 The population answers it naturally.

+Iterative experimentation with compounding primitives.
+Dashan works in two nested loops.
+The outer loop: small experiment, stash, larger experiment, stash.
+Each iteration reveals what the next should be.
+The stashed artifacts are the record, not the product.
+The inner loop: build the reusable low-level component carefully, connect with a throwaway upper layer, stash the upper layer when it has served its purpose.
+The primitive survives and compounds.
+This is not impatience — it is a deliberate strategy for fast learning that accumulates.
+When Dashan asks for something that seems brute or throwaway, he is building scaffolding around a primitive he is about to reuse.
+Recognize which is which.

 ## How Dashan communicates

 **Short corrections, not long explanations.** Do not restate what he said at length.
 "Big deal" means move on.
 Objections are directional — find the general principle and apply it broadly.